 A user who is a trustee with the Access Control (A) right or Supervisor (S) right can assign other users as trustees of files in directories and set rights for them.
-A user who has only the Access Control right cannot modify settings for a trustee with Supervisor rights.
+A user who has only the Access Control right cannot modify the Supervisor right of another user.
 For example, the user Amy is the trustee of her home directory and has the Access Control right.
-Amy makes Joe a trustee of the o.mpg file in her personal Amy folder, and grants Joe the Read Only access to the file.
-On an NSS file system, Joe now sees the \Amy\o.mpg path and file in addition to his personal Joe folder.
+Amy makes Joe a trustee of the read-only o.mpg file in her personal Amy folder, and grants Joe the Read Only access to the file.
+On an NSS file system, Joe now sees the $Amy \circ mpg$ path and file in addition to his personal Joe folder.
 Joe cannot see other files in the Amy folder.